lunarphp/lunar/docs/src/getcandy/collections.md

 For example, you may have a Collection called "Red T-Shirts" and within that collection specify that any product which has the tag "Red" and "T-Shirt" to be included.

-A collection can also have other collections underneath it, forming a nested set hierachy.
+A collection can also have other collections underneath it, forming a nested set hierarchy.

 A collection must also belong to a collection group, this allows you to have greater flexibility when building out things like Menu's and Landing pages.